omega-airline-software/ignite-cli/README.md

 ## Overview

-Ignite helps you quickly create and augment your .NET Core Console App projects.
+Ignite helps you easily and quickly turn a Console App into a fully-fledged Command Line Interface.
 When Ignite is given a list of Commands, set up is complete.
 Ignite will parse and convert user input automatically then trigger the given functions with the appropriate arguments.

 ## Getting Started